dyoliya/last_look_premerge/README.md

 4. Store snapshots into MySQL as a durable system of record.
 5. Lock and track uploaded records to prevent accidental modification or loss.

+As part of this process, once the PD team identifies which deals will be deleted or retained, a pre-merge snapshot of the deal to be deleted must be captured using this tool before the actual merge is executed in Pipedrive.

 ---

 ## ✨ Features